Bridge Active

 Technical Review

-This workflow follows ACCA Manual D® residential duct design methodology using upstream Manual J® load calculations and Manual S® equipment selection inputs.
-Results support structured evaluation of available static pressure (ASP), total equivalent length (TEL), and friction rate (FR) before final duct sizing and layout decisions.
+This workflow follows Manual D® residential duct design relationships using upstream Manual J® load calculations and Manual S® equipment screening inputs.
+Results support structured screening of available static pressure (ASP), total equivalent length (TEL), and friction rate (FR) before final duct layout decisions.

 Verify blower tables, manufacturer performance data, local code requirements, and project-specific field measurements before final installation or system balancing decisions.